 Our mission is being an industry leader in growing relationships that produce quality work at a reasonable cost and adding value to our customer and employee relationships.

-Investing in expert landscaping can make all the difference in the upkeep of your property.
-Working with our landscape professionals make the process easy for
+Investing in expert service can make all the difference in the upkeep of your property.
+Working with our professionals make the process easy for

 COMMON Q+A ASKED BY OUR CLIENTS

 As a quality Landscape Contractor, we at Spectrum feel that our customers should be well informed and educated in the process of hiring the right Landscape Contractor.
 Below are 10 of the most important questions to ask your Landscape Contractor before hiring them.

 1. Does your landscape company have Workers Compensation Insurance?

 YES.
 Hiring a Landscape Company that does not have Workers Compensation Insurance exposes you to Liability and Law suits if an employee of the company you hire gets injured on the job.
 Your Homeowner Insurance Policy in most cases does not protect you from this.

 2. Can you provide me with landscape referrals?

 YES.
 This is one of the important questions to ask your landscape contractor.
 A quality landscape company should have no trouble providing you with several like references for you to see and talk to.
 These references should be similar to your need.